aiven/aiven-docs/docs/products/clickhouse/howto/manage-users-roles.md

 sidebar_label: Manage users and roles
 ---

-Create Aiven for ClickHouse® users and roles and grant them specific permissions to efficiently control or restrict access to your service.
+Create Aiven for ClickHouse® users and roles and grant them specific privileges to efficiently control or restrict access to your service.

 ## Add a user